cookies-xor-cream/HugoTest/content/posts/poetry/wip/the-winters-bite.md

+---
+tags: ['Parisa']
-The Winter's Bite Is Not Made Of Ice But Of Three Months Passage
+title: The Winter's Bite Is Not Made Of Ice But Of Three Months Passage
+date: 2023-05-29
+---

 The racehorse runs with blinders on, an
 emjambing pathway through a life,